Celebrating Innovative Initiatives that Bring Local Foods to Illinois Communities

 Winners will be selected in each of the 5 categories below.
-To insure fairness, a selection committee outside of Illinois Stewardship Alliance staff will review all nominations and select the final winners.
-Winners will be recognized in front of a crowd of their peers at the Routes 2 Farm Food and Farm convening in January, will be featured in the Illinois Stewardship Alliance statewide newsletter, and will be featured in a press release sent out to media outlets across the state in order to garner further recognition.
+To insure fairness, a selection committee of local food practitioners from across the state, outside of Illinois Stewardship Alliance staff, will review all nominations and select the final winners.
+Winners will be recognized in front of a crowd of their peers at the Routes 2 Farm Emerging Challenges for Direct-Market Farms Convening on January 19th, will be featured in the Illinois Stewardship Alliance statewide newsletter, and will be featured in a press release sent out to media outlets across the state in order to garner further recognition.
 Nominate a person, organization or business doing something fresh in your community!

 Make A Nomination:

 Make a nomination here!

 Can’t decide who to nominate?
 No worries, you can make multiple nominations.